-The nature of man and how his culture affects him are explored with a view to how this, in turn, affects ministry in intercultural contexts.
-Worldview assumptions and resulting values, beliefs, behavior, and attitudes are studied as to how they affect the person in his perception and understanding of the physical and spiritual world around him and, ultimately, his understanding of the Gospel.
+The nature of humans and how their culture affects them are explored with a view to how this, in turn, affects ministry in intercultural contexts.
+Worldview assumptions and resulting values, beliefs, behavior and attitudes are studied as to how they affect people in their perception and understanding of the physical and spiritual world around them and, ultimately, their understanding of the Gospel.
 Social organization is examined as to how it affects ministry strategy and the nature of culture change is investigated with a view to evangelism.

-This course prepares the student to fit evangelism, church planting, church development, and relief ministries into the social and cultural context of the receiving people.
-It majors on preparing missionaries to plant Christianity in the soil of the targeted people group so it will grow up within their context rather than to spread a veneer of Christian values over that culture.
+This course prepares the student to fit evangelism, church planting, church development and relief ministries into the social and cultural context of the receiving people.
+It majors on preparing missionaries to plant Christianity in the soil of the targeted people group, so it will grow up within their context rather than spread a veneer of Christian values over that culture.
 The contextualization of methodology, theology, and forms and expressions in the local church is discussed.
 The danger of Western values being expressed in Bible interpretation and the importance of taking into consideration the religious worldview and the definitions used in the receiving culture are discussed.
-Emphasis is given, as well, to the differences of the cultural context within which the biblical text was written.
+Emphasis is given as well to the differences of the cultural context within which the biblical text was written.

-In this course the belief systems of major religions are studied with a view to understanding why the tenets make sense and drive behavior for the adherents.
+In this course, the belief systems of major religions are studied with a view to understanding why the tenets make sense and drive behavior for the adherents.
 How each religion affects the host culture and how the culture affects the religion will be explored.
-The inadequacies of each belief system will be discussed in light of the adequacy of Christianity, but an introductory understanding of biblical theology is assumed.
+The inadequacies of each belief system will be discussed in light of the adequacy of Christianity.
+An introductory understanding of biblical theology is assumed.

 The individuals who will challenge you to learn:

 B.S. in Psychology, The Ohio State University; M.Div., Grace Theological Seminary; D.Min. in Pastoral Studies, Denver Seminary